gavingu2255-ai/WLM-Open-Source/WLM_Quickstart.md

 - No persona
 - No emotional coloring
 - Clear structural mapping
-Why it stabilizes:
+Why it stabilizes
-It eliminates persona simulation, preventing narrative drift and keeping the model anchored to decision‑level structure.
+It eliminates persona simulation and keeps the model anchored to decision‑level structure.

 Example 3 — Linear Prompt → Folded Expression
 Before